Beyond PI Planning

 Towards a More Flow-Oriented Alternative

-A more flow-centric approach emphasizes:
+A more flow-centric approach emphasizes 4 key elements:

 • Continuous discovery via Upstream Kanban